lfrei/kafka-training/kafka-security.md

 ```

 Access the broker and produce a message.
-Investigate the blow given bash scripts als well as the properties file.
+Investigate the below given bash scripts als well as the properties files for producer/consumer.
 ```
 docker exec -it broker bash
-cd /scripts$
+cd /scripts
 # start console producer
 ./start-producer.sh
 # start console consumer
 ./start-consumer.sh
 ```

-Activate the client auth and active the keystore in the properties files in the folder at /scripts on the broker.
+Activate TLS client authentication and alter the keystore in the properties files for producer/consumer.
+Send and consume a message afterwards.
 ```
 KAFKA_SSL_CLIENT_AUTH: 'required'
 ```

-Create an ACL for the topic kafka-security-topic and try to produce/consume messages.
+* Create an ACL for the topic kafka-security-topic and try to produce/consume messages.
+* Grant read permission for the consumer.
 ```

 kafka-acls --authorizer-properties zookeeper.connect=zookeeper:2181 --add --allow-principal User:producer --operation all -topic kafka-security-topic